2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 2. Is it relevant **to give a physical dimension to my community**?
 If so, what types of events could be implemented?

-In case you wish to give a physical dimension to your community, your first event will certainly be a meeting.
-Your goal will then obviously be to gradually meet the bitcoiners who live near you.
+If you wish to give a physical dimension to your community, your first event will likely be a meeting.
+Your goal is to meet the bitcoiners who live near you gradually.

 However, as we will see later in the section [Examples of projects and initiatives](LINK), **a meeting can be structured in different ways, each with its own objectives**.

-In fact, it can allow **meeting new people, attending an educational presentation on a specific notion associated with Bitcoin, professional presentation of Bitcoin solutions or companies, orange-pilling strategy for merchants, etc**.
+It can allow **meeting new people, attending an educational presentation on a specific notion associated with Bitcoin, professional presentation of Bitcoin solutions or companies, orange-pilling strategy for merchants, etc**.
 It is up to each meeting organizer to position themselves according to their goals.

 Sometimes, depending on the topics covered (such as for technical presentations or manual workshops), it may be relevant to hold a **event in addition to the meeting**, in a different place and at a different time.